Religiosity To Spirituality

 Eventually, after a variety of reflective experiences, I finally truly looked deep within and wondered what the answers to these questions were.
 I reflected on this for quite some time before realizing what it was I really wanted.
 It had nothing at all to do with being or not being religious.

-The way I reached my conclusion and decision was only through being completely open and honest with myself as to what it is about religion that drew me into it in the first place.
-From this stemmed huge revelations of new understandings as to why I did anything and everything I did in all areas of my life.
+The way I reached my conclusion and decision was only through being completely open and honest with myself as to what it was about religion that drew me into it in the first place.
+From this stemmed huge revelations of new understandings about why I did anything and everything I did in all areas of my life.

 What I was really in search of was: direction, guidance, connection, purpose, meaning, community, closeness, excitement, inspiration, something interesting and mysterious that is beyond my human mind’s understanding, rules that’ll keep me in-check, structure, goals, depth, always something to look forward to, family and friend get-togethers, a feeling of trust, support, having the things that happen “make sense”, answering my unique callings, morals, being a genuinely good person, etc.